 The Brandywine Campus is a 41.5 acre development, which will include up to three buildings and associated site development.
-The master plan by Homsey Architects arranges the new buildings around the site's natural amenity, a riparian woodland.
+The master plan, by Homsey Architects and Robinson, Anderson, Summers Inc., arranges the new buildings around the site's natural amenity, a riparian woodland.
 This design forms a relationship between the buildings and the existing site amenities to create a pedestrian campus with a unique identity.
 Parking is arranged around the perimeter of the site and will be screened from the surrounding access roads through an inventive landscaping design, taking advantage of the natural topography of the site.

 Phase One of the project, which is currently under construction, consists of a new 60,000 square foot building that will provide classrooms, administrative offices, a library, cafe, bookstore, Student Services facilities, and a student commons.
 The University has decided to depart from its Georgian architectural style, opting for a campus of contemporary buildings to express their mission of providing a 21st century education to their students.